abhriguvansh/workoutWeb/README.md

 ## workoutWeb

-The goal of this project is to give the user workouts based to the day
+The goal of this project is to give the user workouts based on the day

 Monday: Workout A | Workout B